Skip to main content

 12:25-12:28: Cannot assign `true` to `fn` because: [incompatible-type] Either boolean [1] is incompatible with string [2].
 Or boolean [1] is incompatible with number [3].

-Note that using $Values on the typeof an object literal will result in a type more general than you might expect:
+Note that using $Values on the typeof an object or array literal will result in a type more general than you might expect:

 1const obj = {2 foo: 1,3 bar: 2,4};5